OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 # Target State Vision

 * Decomissioned legacy platform
-* Developer Experience friendly platform which aids developers in fulfilling new business requirements in congruence with longer-term business and technical raodmaps.
+* Developer Experience friendly platform which aids developers in fulfilling new business requirements in congruence with longer-term business and technical roadmaps.